Paneer Biryani

 Biryani is derived from a Persian dish called brinj birian which means fried rice.
 Brinj or berenj means rice and birian means fried.
 There is a reference here to the Sanskrit word vrihi, which means rice.

-My vegetarian take on biryani is with paneer and a variety of vegetables, or I use chenna, a softer paneer, if I am short on time.
-I make it all year round, and use seasonal vegetables with spices that balance heating and cooling elements, not overpowering one over the other.
+My vegetarian take on biryani is with paneer and a variety of vegetables, or I use chenna, a softer paneer, more crumbled paneer, if I am short on time.
+I make this dish all year round, combining different spices depending on the season.
+It is autumn, so warming spices of ginger, thai chili, black pepper and kalunji made it into this version.
+Warming spices, cinnamon and cloves are two spices I add regularly when cooking grains.
+Cinnamon helps digest the starch in grains.

 Ayurvedic Profile of Spices